*I received an ecopy of this book from the author. This has in no way influenced my review.*

 Series: Hours of the Night

-Genre: Christmas, Fantasy, Holidays, LGBT, Paranormal Romance, Paranormal/Urban Fantasy
+Genre: Christmas, Fantasy, Holidays, LGBTQIA, Paranormal Romance, Paranormal/Urban Fantasy

 My Book Rating: 4